 If your business lacks a functional e-commerce portal, now is the time to get one set up.
+(And don’t forget about e-commerce customer service!)
 Consider using a platform like Shopify, which allows businesses to purchase all-in-one web and mobile commerce solutions at a very competitive rate.
 If you need to build both e-commerce and mobile storefronts at the same time – or if your current website leaves something to be desired – it could make sense to consolidate your efforts with Shopify’s help.

 Set Up a Mobile Platform

 You’ve got a website you’re happy with, so give yourself a pat on the back.
 But is your business truly mobile-enabled?
 If the answer is no, consider layering a mobile commerce platform on top of the site you have now.
 One well-reviewed solution – available to users of e-commerce software VP-ASP – is VP-Cart Mobile.
 It offers both a payment platform and a content management system, so it’s ideal for businesses that are looking to optimize both inventory management and fulfillment.

 While VP-ASP does come with a license fee, VP-Cart Mobile is free.
 And the entire product is hosted on the web, so it offers the same functionality on both PCs and mobile devices.